PLMUN-CITCS/2025-ITELEC2-LAB-001/README.md

 ```

 ### **Step 3: Complete the Assignment**

+# **Hello World Assignment**

+Welcome to your first GitHub Classroom assignment!
+Follow the instructions carefully to complete and submit your work.

 1. Write a "Hello World" Program
 Create a simple program in Python programming language.
 Save the file inside the repository folder.